Dll functions exported by QM

 files - list of dropped files, other shell objects and Internet links.
 Valid only on drop.
 In most cases, it is the only member you need.

-IDataObject, FORMATETC, keyState, effect are documented in the MSDN Library.
+IDataObject, FORMATETC, keyState, effect are documented in MSDN Library.
 Look for IDropTarget and IDataObject interfaces.
 In most cases you will not need it.

 Usually you'll need only files.
 To register drop target window, call QmRegisterDropTarget with flags 16.
 Then the message will be sent only on drop, and QM sets proper effect.
 In the window or dialog procedure, assign lParam to a QMDRAGDROPINFO* variable, get files, and return 0.
 See example.